Ashley Graham Shows Off Her Long & Toned Legs At Home

 Ashley Graham showed off her long legs in the only room in her apartment she said she had not been photographed in — her son Isaac’s nursery.
-The gorgeous model gave her followers an inside look into the sweet and soothing room she designed for her infant, whom she shares with photographer husband Justin Ervin.
+The gorgeous model gave her followers an inside look into the sweet and soothing room she designed for her son, whom she shares with photographer husband Justin Ervin.

-In the sequence of two snaps, Ashley sat on the floor of the adorable area atop a woven, tan, area rug.
+In the sequence of two snaps, Ashley sat on the floor of the adorable area atop a woven, tan area rug.

-She donned a loose-fitting turquoise woven sweater that hung loosely on her neckline.
-The sleeves were pushed up to her elbows.
+She wore a loose-fitting turquoise sweater, with the sleeves pushed up to her elbows.
 Ashley’s long, tanned, and toned legs were extended in front of her.
 Her knees were bent and her left ankle was crossed over her right.
-Her toes appeared to have a natural-colored manicure atop them.
+Her toes appeared to have a natural-colored manicure.

-Her dark tresses were fashioned away from her face on its left side.
-They loosely fell to her right with one long curl that cascaded down over her breasts.
-Several small earrings were seen on her earlobe.
+Her dark tresses were fashioned away from her face.
+They fell in loose curls to her right, cascading over her shoulder and to her breast.
+Several small earrings were on her earlobe.
 One was a small hoop that was secured to her cartilage.

-Behind Ashley, a small white rocking chair was seen with her son’s name written on it in a light blue shade.
+Behind Ashley, a small white rocking chair was seen, with her son’s name written on it in blue.
 Little stars framed the name.
 A tall stuffed giraffe was positioned next to the seating area.
-The chair was a gift from CBS This Morning anchor Gayle King stated Ashley in the comments section of the post.
+The chair was a gift from CBS This Morning anchor Gayle King, Ashley noted in the comments section of the post.

-A bookshelf that held a myriad of children’s books was directly behind the model.
+A bookshelf that held a number of children’s books was directly behind the model.
 A black speaker was also visible.

-To Ashley’s right, a bright yellow children’s car stood atop the wooden part of the floor.
-It had a t-shaped handlebar so the little boy, who is now 9-months-old could hold on securely and push himself about his room with his legs and feet.
+To Ashley’s right, a bright yellow children’s car stood on the rug.
+It had a t-shaped handlebar so the little boy, who is now 9 months old, can hold on securely and push himself about with his feet.

 In the first of the two slides, Ashley had her eyes closed and smiled brightly.
 In the second photograph, the model had her eyes open and displayed a closed-mouth smile.